Fight Age Verification

 The internet should not require ID.

 Governments are moving toward mandatory age checks online.
-In practice, that can mean showing ID to read, create accounts, or take part online.
+In practice, that can mean showing ID to look up information, create accounts, or take part in digital spaces.

 It is happening now